mohd-afeef-badri/psd/demos/elastodynamics/fast-track-tutorials.md

 \includegraphics[width=0.19\textwidth]{./u3.png}
 \includegraphics[width=0.19\textwidth]{./u4.png}
 \includegraphics[width=0.19\textwidth]{./u5.png}
-\caption{Finite element displacement field on warped mesh shown at different time steps. \label{bar}}
+\caption{Finite element displacement field on warped mesh shown at different time steps. \label{bar-ed}}
 \end{figure}

-Using ParaView for postprocessing the results that are provided in the \sh{VTUs...} folder, results such as those shown in figure~\ref{bar} can be extracted.
+Using ParaView for postprocessing the results that are provided in the \sh{VTUs...} folder, results such as those shown in figure~\ref{bar-ed} can be extracted.

 \subsection{Parallel 3D}